Independent and Decentralized Learning in Markov Potential Games: Model

 Both stationary Nash equilibrium and $\epsilon$-stationary Nash equilibrium exist in Markov games with finite states and actions \cite{fudenberg1991game}.
-In a MPG, if there exists a policy \(\pi^\ast\) such that $\pi^\ast = \arg\max_{\pi \in \Pi} \Phi(s, \pi)$ for every \(s\in S\) then \(\pi^\ast\) is a stationary Nash equilibrium policy of the MPG.
-However, computing the Nash equilibrium as the maximizer of $\Phi(s,\cdot)$ is challenging due to the fact that $\Phi(s, \cdot)$ can be non-linear and non-concave.
-Also, optimization tools that are used for computing the global maximizer requires the knowledge of the model, and centralized coordination among agents.
+In a MPG, if there exists a policy \(\pi^\ast\) such that $\pi^\ast = \arg\max_{\pi \in \Pi} \Phi(s, \pi)$ for every \(s\in S\), then \(\pi^\ast\) is a stationary Nash equilibrium policy of the MPG. {However, computing the Nash equilibrium as the maximizer of $\Phi(s,\cdot)$ is impossible in our setting since the players do not have the knowledge of the potential function $\Phi(s, \cdot)$ or the oracle access to its value.
+Moreover, even in settings where the potential function is known, e.g. common interest games, computing its maximizer is challenging due to the fact that $\Phi(s, \pi)$ is non-linear and non-concave in $\pi$. }